ThatFatPat/CyberChallenge0x02/README.md

 Note: [There's a bug** in the linux kernel](https://security.stackexchange.com/a/172724) (Not really though)

+This blocking behavior explains why it may take the program time to "compute the key": Reading from /dev/random may slow down to a crawl if the kernel is out of entropy.

 ### Discovering main
 Armed with the knowledege of how /dev/random works, we can now try to complete our analysis of the binary.
 If you've been paying attention, you'll have seen that although we've found a few useful function, we've yet to find our main function.